Lawyers ask for release of British editor convicted in Dubai

-DUBAI, United Arab Emirates (AP) - The defense team of a British former newspaper editor in Dubai convicted of killing his wife with a hammer has asked the judge to release Francis Matthew from prison with time served or to significantly reduce his 15-year sentence.
+DUBAI, United Arab Emirates (AP) - A British former newspaper editor in Dubai who was convicted of killing his wife with a hammer may see his 15-year sentence significantly reduced and possibly even be freed from prison altogether in a case that has stirred much controversy in this city-state emirate.

-A Wednesday hearing in the case, which has sparked much controversy in Dubai, was adjourned after Matthew didn’t appear in court.
+A hearing in the case of Francis Matthew, sentenced for bludgeoning his wife Jane to death at their home in 2017, was adjourned on Wednesday after he did not appear in court.
+No reason for his absence was given.

-A judge in June ordered a retrial for the 63-year-old Matthew, convicted last year of bludgeoning his wife Jane to death at their home in 2017.
+Matthew’s lawyer, Ali al-Shamsi, declined to comment.
+The next court date was set for Oct.
+23. A judge in December ordered a retrial for the 63-year-old Matthew after his lawyers appealed the conviction.

-According to UAE criminal law, a sentence is reduced if a victim’s next of kin waive their right to press charges or at a judge’s discretion.
+According to UAE law, a sentence can be reduced if a victim’s next of kin waive their right to press charges, but to no less than seven years for premeditated murder as is Matthew’s case.

-Francis and Jane’s only son previously dropped the charges against his father and Jane’s father has since died.
+However, a judge can reduce the sentence even further for various reasons, including a suspect’s age.
+Matthew and Jane’s only son previously dropped the charges against him and Jane’s only other next-of-kin, her father, has since died.

+The charges against Matthew have been a point of contention between the defense and the prosecution.
+A premeditated murder charge can carry the death penalty and has a minimum sentence of 10 years, while a manslaughter charge carries a maximum sentence of 10 years.

+Matthew, whose lawyers had unsuccessfully argued temporary insanity, was first sentenced to 10 years last year for manslaughter, which was appealed.
+Charges against him were then changed to premeditated murder in the Court of Appeal and his sentence was increased to 15 years.
+Then the emirate’s top review court, Dubai’s Court of Cassation, overturned the 15-year sentence and ordered a retrial.

 Sign up for Daily Newsletters